 Take advantage of the Image Service and Catalog for great image management and support for high DPI and theming.

 Finding and Installing Existing Visual Studio Extensions

 You can find Visual Studio extensions in the Extensions and Updates dialog on the Tools menu.
 For more information, see Finding and Using Visual Studio Extensions.
-You can also find extensions in the Visual Studio Gallery
+You can also find extensions in the Visual Studio Marketplace